Lessons from Leigh and how marine reserves can fail By Dr J Floor Anthoni (2003)

 sea is not.
 There are many factors making a reserve less than ideal.
 Enforcement

 must be weighed against these factors.
-Draconian enforcement may not have
+Draconian enforcement will not have

 the desired effect.

 what could be wrong with management, rather than perpetrators.